suddi/intro-to-react/topics/what-makes-react-special/PITCHME.md

 React is only the view layer

-- React only defines how it renders on the browser
+- React only defines how it renders on the browser |
-- Other frameworks actually define how you handle data
+- Other frameworks actually define how you handle data |

 +++

 React uses a virtual DOM

-- React maintains it's own copy of the DOM
+- React maintains it's own copy of the DOM |
-- Only changes are sent to the browser to be updated
+- Only changes are sent to the browser to be updated |

 +++

 React focusses on separation of concerns rather than separation os technologies

-- HTML and JS are together
+- HTML and JS are together |
-- The 2 actually work together
+- They actually work together |

 +++